 Truly, the options are endless.
 Feel free to create your own events.
 They don’t have to be Olympic-related.
 You can play frisbee, have an egg toss, play corn hole, or whatever fun family activities you like.

-Now get out there and have fun with your kids.
+Now get out there and enjoy these fun summer activities with kids.
 You will look back on the memories you made fondly!

 Take a moment and evaluate why you love your significant other.
 Or what you want in a significant other if you are still searching for “the one.”